Pirates vs. Guardians Player Props Betting Odds

 Naylor Stats

-- Naylor has picked up a hit in eight games in a row.
-During his last 10 outings he is hitting .436 with four doubles, three home runs, three walks and 11 RBI.
+- Naylor has picked up at least one hit in nine games in a row.
+In his last 10 games he is batting .410 with four doubles, five home runs, three walks and 15 RBI.

 Naylor Recent Games